attackant/future-links/README.md

 A "Future Link" is a concept that introduces a hyperlink or clickable UI element (the Future Link) that leads to content or information that has not yet been created (the Future Content Placeholder), offering a mechanism for users a to signal interest for future content, prioritize and directly or indirectly support content creation, and facilitate user engagement with the yet-to-be-created content (Future Content).
 The idea is to provide a placeholder for future content, allowing users to express their interest through various Interest Expression Mechanisms such as voting, pledging, or direct payment.
 Additionlly, even without a direct mechanism to vote for the Future Content, the system can record analytic data and log the clicking of the link as interest.

-## Core Components of Future Links

-1. **Future Link**: The hyperlink or clickable UI element that leads users to the Future Content Placeholder.
-2. **Future Content Placeholder**: The message, UI element, or landing page displayed when a user clicks on a Future Link, informing them that the content they are seeking has not yet been created and presenting options to express interest or provide support for its creation.
-3. **Interest Expression Mechanism**: The various ways users can express interest in the creation of the linked content, such as voting, pledging, or providing feedback or passively through analytics.

-## Additional Supporting Components

-- **Creator Dashboard or other Analytics system**: Any dashboard or interface where content creators can manage their Future Links, view analytics, and respond to user interest.
-This would be an add-on to the concept of a Future Link.
-- **Analytics Tracker**: A component responsible for tracking and recording user interactions with Future Links, such as clicks, votes, pledges, or other expressions of interest.
-- **Notification System**: A component that alerts content creators when users express interest in a Future Link, prompting them to take action or respond to the interest.
-- **Interest Aggregator**: A component that collects and aggregates user interest data from multiple Future Links, providing content creators with an overview of the most popular or in-demand content ideas.
-- **Content Creation Workflow**: A component or set of tools that helps content creators plan, prioritize, and execute the creation of content based on the interest expressed through Future Links.
-- **Content Delivery System**: A component responsible for delivering the newly created content to users who expressed interest in it, either through direct access or by notifying them of its availability.
-- **Feedback Loop**: A component that allows content creators to gather additional feedback, preferences, or suggestions from users who expressed interest in a Future Link, fostering ongoing engagement and refinement of the content.

-## Integration Components

-- **API Layer**: A component that provides a standardized interface for integrating Future Links functionality with external platforms, tools, or services.
-- **CMS Plugin**: A component that integrates Future Links functionality directly into popular content management systems (CMS) like WordPress, Drupal, or Ghost.
-- **Social Sharing Adapter**: A component that allows users to share Future Links on social media platforms, expanding their reach and potentially attracting more interest.
-- **Payment Gateway Adapter**: A component that integrates with payment gateways or processors to facilitate direct payments or pledges from users interested in supporting the creation of content.

 ## Purpose